md5crypt/minischema/README.md

 Example: `{"a": "number", "b": string}` will match` {"a": 2, "b": "x"}` as well as `{"a": 2}`

+### Functions

+If type is set to the string `"function"` then any javascript function will match.
+If an actual function (class) is given as the type (for example `RegExp`) instanceof will be used to check if the value matches the type.

 #### Strict / not strict modes